Skip to Content

 Curio Bay is a beautiful bay in the Catlins that’s a very popular place to visit.
 Although the bay is nice, what brings people from all over is the unique and extremely rare wildlife.

-Other than the penguins you can also see seals, dolphins, blue penguins and whales!
+You can also see seals, dolphins, blue penguins, and whales besides the penguins!
 To get the most out of the bay be sure to book a night in Curio Bay.
 We stayed at the Curio Bay Camping Ground (it’s not on booking.com) and here you can actually see blue penguins walk around the campground at night!
 It’s also the perfect place to stay during your road trip and where we stayed!

 Slope Point